From The Classroom to The Real World- My Engineering Internship

 My Engineering Internship, here it goes:

-Throughout the period of the internship at Industrial Controls and Automation, INC., I shadowed the project manager and the project engineer and was able to visit different companies where they were working on a variety of projects; the companies ranged from a paper factory, to a freight forwarding company, and a bread-making machine factory.
+Throughout the period of my internship at Industrial Controls and Automation, INC., I shadowed both, the project manager and the project engineer.
+I visited different companies where they were working on a variety of projects.
+The companies ranged from a paper factory to a freight forwarding company, and a bread-making machine factory.

-Foremost, relating it back to my class, in a line with a fault, the relay is the one that would tell the breaker to trip, but the relay itself does not fix the problem—a concept that I explained to my friends in the class that had also not understood how the relays functioned.
-Overall, the past summer I have interned at ICA has challenged not only what I have learned but also the way I learn and practice.
+Foremost, relating it back to my class, in a line with a fault, the relay is the one that would tell the breaker to trip, but the relay itself does not fix the problem— I explained this concept to my classmates who also didn’t understand how relays functioned.
+Overall, my engineering internship at ICA has challenged not only what I have learned but also the way I learn and practice.

 After working alongside the Project Director, Luis Guerra, on one of the tasks, I witnessed how my idea to solve the problem was different from his—but the important part is that my idea worked, and it was as valid as his.
-Not only for programming but for everything in general, there are multiple solutions out there and the best one depends on what you are prioritizing, such as resources over time.
+Not only for programming but for everything in general; there are multiple solutions out there, and the best one depends on the application you need, and what you are prioritizing such as resources over time.

-Subsequently, I also realized that there are different ways to program, for instance linear vs. step and transition programming; whereas in my programming classes, I just worked on the programs without really thinking HOW—as long as it worked, I did not really care how I did it, which took more trial and error than usual because there was really no thinking process behind it.
+Subsequently, I also realized there are different ways to program.
+For instance, linear vs. step, and transition programming.
+Whereas in my programming classes, I just worked on the programs without really thinking HOW, as long as it worked, I did not really care how I did it.
+This way took more trial and error (and much more time) than usual, because of my lack of a thinking process behind it.

-However, since I started using the LOGOComfort, I was highly encouraged to work on a pseudocode, either writing it all out, defining the steps, drawing the time sequences of the inputs and outputs—whatever I wanted to do, but to just give it some thought on paper before using the computer.
-This practice, although tedious, helped me program faster, and whenever I was having problem, it was mostly because I was lazy and did not want to write everything down.
+However, since I started using the LOGOComfort, I was highly encouraged to work on pseudocodes; by either writing it all out, defining the steps, drawing the time sequences of the inputs and outputs—whatever I wanted to do.
+They just told me to always give it some thought on paper before using the computer.
+This practice, although tedious, helped me program faster, and whenever I was having a problem, it was mostly because I was lazy and did not want to write everything down.

-Foremost, the LOGO! training has been one of my favorites because I have never really been a fan of programming, and even though I struggled completing the assignments I was given, I enjoyed it and started liking it.
+Foremost, the LOGO! training has been one of my favorites because I have never really been a fan of programming, and even though I struggled to complete the assignments I was given, I enjoyed them and started to like them.

-All in all, the engineering internship has been an amazing experience that helped me understand what I have learned in class and helped me regain interest in something that I thought I hated.
+All in all, my engineering internship has been an amazing experience that helped me understand what I have learned in class and helped me regain interest in something that I thought I hated.